 AMTEL provides a platform to develop new and innovative testing techniques for those whose primary research interest is the mechanical behavior of materials, as well as to provide a cost-effective facility for occasional users, for whom mechanical testing is not the major thrust in their research.

 ARI performs translational research with a sharp focus on the development of technologies that are validated before they leave the laboratory.
 Our vision is to create a new model for a university-based institute, where industry and federal clients connect with researchers in an integrated environment to understand their needs and rapidly solve problems.

 Center for Autonomy

-Located at the University of Illinois at Urbana-Champaign, the Center for Autonomy will enable high-impact research and develop new educational programs for students and professionals.
-The Center will play an important role in designing innovative systems that can function autonomously, or without human intervention, in a safe and reliable way.
+Located at the University of Illinois at Urbana-Champaign, the Center for Autonomy enables high-impact research and develops new educational programs for students and professionals.
+The Center plays an important role in designing innovative systems that can function autonomously, or without human intervention, in a safe and reliable way.

 Health Care Engineering Systems Center (HCESC)